tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 categories: ['ruby']
 ---

 Ruby's [`Hash.new`](https://ruby-doc.org/core-2.7.1/Hash.html#method-c-new) has three different options for initialization.
 These options differ in how they handle missing keys.
-In this post, we will cover the three different styles as well as some potential issues you could run into.
+In this post, we will cover the three variations and issues you may encounter using them.

 ## tl;dr